genomicsclass/leanpub/manuscript/collinearity_exercises.md

 A>1.
 Which of the above design matrices does NOT have the problem of collinearity?
 A>
 A>
 A>2.
+The following exercises are advanced.
 Let's use the example from the lecture to visualize how there is not a single best beta-hat, when the design matrix has collinearity of columns.
 An example can be made with:
 A>
 A>
     ```r